Contesting the merits of a complaint involving our Heritage District stores

 These sessions and the feedback loop they create are core to our culture of listening to and learning from partners across our global footprint — and throughout our history, partner feedback has helped inform and drive forward the innovations and investments that now define the Starbucks experience.

-Partners working at our Heritage District stores rotate between all three stores and receive both specialized training and higher pay for performing additional duties, like hosting immersion experiences and heritage tours.
-While we respect the rights of our partners to organize and engage in lawful union activities, Heritage District partners have not elected third-party representation.
+Partners working at our Heritage Market stores rotate between all three stores and receive both specialized training and higher pay for performing additional duties, like hosting immersion experiences and heritage tours.
+While we respect the rights of our partners to organize and engage in lawful union activities, Heritage Market partners have not elected third-party representation.